 If your church is starting from scratch or playing catch-up, here's a practical order of operations:

-1. Google Business Profile first.
+- Google Business Profile first.
 Claim it, verify it, fill it out completely.
 This has the highest impact for the least effort because it directly affects whether people find you in search results.
+For churches looking to expand their reach even further, consider Google Ads Grant for Churches.

 You don't have to be everywhere at once.
 Start with one platform, get it solid, and expand from there.
 The goal isn't perfection.
 It's presence.
 Because the churches that show up online are the churches that get found.